International Equity Alpha

 - Organized in a manner most suited to the global equity environment, (coupling local regional coverage with a global sector perspective)

-- Supported by a robust research platform: Schroders has a network of over 70 regional equity analysts located across 11 countries worldwide, and all research notes and third-party reports are easily accessible though the firm’s intranet research database
+- Supported by a robust research platform: Schroders has a network of regional equity analysts located across 11 countries worldwide, and all research notes and third-party reports are easily accessible though the firm’s intranet research database

 Effective, bottom-up investment process